 Is Bluetooth Dangerous? – What We Know

 The problem with this question is the unbelievable amount of research bias when it comes to Bluetooth Radiation, and even EMF radiation.
-Telecom companies and Bluetooth device manufacturers are incredibly powerful, and have a vast amount of resources at their disposal to counter any attempt to prove that radiation exposure from Bluetooth devices are in fact dangerous.
+Telecom companies and Bluetooth device manufacturers are incredibly powerful and have a vast amount of resources at their disposal to counter any attempt to prove that radiation exposure from Bluetooth devices is in fact dangerous.

 One issue is that researchers tend to focus on the fact that Bluetooth technology is non-thermal and non-ionizing radiation, and point to that as a reason for it not being harmful.
 However, science does show is that non-ionizing radiation is certainly harmful, and the fact that it is non-thermal has no impact on EMF and microwave radiation dangers.